MDGrey33/pyvisionai/README.md

-# content extractor with vision llm
+# Content Extractor with Vision LLM

-Repo to prepare different type of files for LLM usage.
-Example: extract text and images from PDFs, describe the images using the `llama3.2-vision` model, and save the results in a specified output directory.
+This repository contains a Python project that extracts text and images from various file types (PDF, DOCX, PPTX), describes the images using the `llama3.2-vision` model, and saves the results in a specified output directory.

-# PDF Image and Text Extractor
+## Features

-This project extracts text and images from PDF files, describes the images using the `llama3.2-vision` model, and saves the results in a specified output directory.
+- Extract text and images from PDF, DOCX, and PPTX files
+- Describe images using the `llama3.2-vision` model
+- Save extracted text and image descriptions in a specified output directory
+- User-friendly command-line interface for specifying input and output folders
+- Modular and extensible code structure following SOLID principles

 ## Prerequisites